JohannesMP/com.johannesmp.blog/_posts/2017-01-25-port-forwarding-ssh-from-virtualbox.md

 Select the '_Network_' tab and expand the '_Advanced_' section:
 ![](https://i.imgur.com/C93FvOI.png)

 We will now forward an unused port from our native host OS to the SSH port (port `22`) on the virtual machine.
-To do so we will have to pick a port that is not already in use.
+To do so we will have to pick a port that is not already in use on your host computer.
 In this case we will use port `2222`.

 Click '_Port Forwarding_', and create a new Rule as follows (make sure to change `10.0.2.15` to match the IP address you noted down earlier):
 ![](https://i.imgur.com/KZj31Jh.png)